No. 12 North Carolina holds on to beat Boston College 26-22

 “I just saw the ball in the air and I just went to go get it,” Morrison said.
 “I just caught the ball and I just ran it all the way back.”

-A week after rallying to beat Texas State — a three-touchdown underdog — Boston College almost pulled off another comeback and beat a ranked team for the first time since 2014.
+A week after rallying to beat Texas State — a three-touchdown underdog — Boston College almost pulled off another comeback for what would have been its first victory over a ranked team since 2014.
 Just as he did last week, Hafley told his team that it would be up for grabs at the end.

 “I told them all week we were going to win it in the fourth, and we were in a position to,” he said.
 “We just came up short on the two-point conversion.”